- Co-op student record

 Grades will not be available in Quest until you have completed a term at Waterloo.

-If you wish to include a cover letter in your application package, load it into JobMine as the first page of your résumé.
+If you wish to include a cover letter in your application package, you can add it to WaterlooWorks.

 A well-written cover letter tells an employer: